North Sentinel Island: Flora and fauna

 The island is largely covered in tropical and subtropical moist broadleaf forest.
 Due to the lack of surveys, the exact composition of the terrestrial flora and fauna remains unknown.
 In his 1880 expedition to the island, Maurice Vidal Portman reported an open, "park-like" jungle with numerous groves of bulletwood (Manilkara littoralis) trees, as well as huge, buttressed specimens of Malabar silk-cotton tree (Bombax ceiba).
 Indian boar (Sus scrofa cristatus) are apparently found on the island.
 The boar are a major food source for the Sentinelese, with reports by Portman referring to a "huge heap" of pig skulls near a Sentinelese village.
 The IUCN Red List lists North Sentinel as being an important habitat for coconut crabs (Birgus latro), which have been otherwise extirpated from most of the other Andaman Islands except from South Sentinel and Little Andaman.
 North Sentinel Island, along with South Sentinel, is also considered a globally Important Bird Area (IBA) by BirdLife International, as despite the lack of surveys, the pristine habitat likely supports a diversity of birdlife.

+Coconut palms are reportedly absent from North Sentinel Island, as they were in the Andaman Islands overall prior to European colonization, despite the tropical climate and the proximity of the islands to landmasses with coconut palms.
+The absence is attributed to the indigenous people traditionally eating coconuts that washed ashore.
+During a 1985 visit to the island led by Triloknath Pandit, he reported that he could not see any coconut palms on the coast.
+In May 1987, his team planted some coconut saplings on the coast, and when he returned in March 1988, he reported that some of the saplings had grown.
+However, it is unknown whether these saplings ever grew into mature trees.

 The marine ecosystem surrounding the island remains poorly surveyed.
 A substantial coral reef is known to encircle the island, and mangroves are present along its shores.
 A c.
 1999 report by divers indicated that the reefs experienced significant bleaching during the 1998 El Niño, but have since shown evidence of coral regeneration.
 Sightings of sharks have also been reported in the surrounding waters.
 Sea turtles are believed to inhabit the area, as noted by Portman, who described them as an important food source for the Sentinelese; one individual was observed during the 1999 survey.
 Dolphins were also recorded during the same expedition.